W. B. Yeats: Later life and death

-His language became more forceful; the Jesuit Father Peter Finlay was described by Yeats as a man of "monstrous discourtesy", and he lamented that "It is one of the glories of the Church in which I was born that we have put our Bishops in their place in discussions requiring legislation".
-During his time in the Senate, Yeats further warned his colleagues: "If you show that this country, southern Ireland, is going to be governed by Roman Catholic ideas and by Catholic ideas alone, you will never get the North...
-You will put a wedge in the midst of this nation".
+His language became more forceful; the Jesuit Father Peter Finlay was described by Yeats as a man of "monstrous discourtesy", and he lamented that "It is one of the glories of the Church in which I was born that we have put our Bishops in their place in discussions requiring legislation."
+During his time in the Senate, Yeats further warned his colleagues, "If you show that this country, southern Ireland, is going to be governed by Roman Catholic ideas and by Catholic ideas alone, you will never get the North...
+You will put a wedge in the midst of this nation."
 He memorably said of his fellow Irish Protestants, "we are no petty people".

-In 1924, he chaired a coinage committee charged with selecting a set of designs for the first currency of the Irish Free State.
+In 1924 he chaired a coinage committee charged with selecting designs for the first currency of the Irish Free State.
 Aware of the symbolic power latent in the imagery of a young state's currency, he sought a form that was "elegant, racy of the soil, and utterly unpolitical".
 When the house finally decided on the artwork of Percy Metcalfe, Yeats was pleased, though he regretted that compromise had led to "lost muscular tension" in the finally depicted images.
 He retired from the Senate in 1928 because of ill health.

-Towards the end of his life—and especially after the Wall Street Crash of 1929 and Great Depression, which led some to question whether democracy could cope with deep economic difficulty—Yeats seems to have returned to his aristocratic sympathies.
+Towards the end of his life—and especially after the Wall Street crash of 1929 and Great Depression, which led some to question whether democracy could cope with deep economic difficulty—Yeats seems to have returned to his aristocratic sympathies.
 During the aftermath of the First World War, he became sceptical about the efficacy of democratic government, and anticipated political reconstruction in Europe through totalitarian rule.
 His later association with Pound drew him towards Benito Mussolini, for whom he expressed admiration on a number of occasions.
-He wrote three "marching songs"—never used—for the Irish General Eoin O'Duffy's Blueshirts.